 Jessica Cigna has spent her career striving to make data and information more accessible and transparent, always with a spatial bent and always community-minded.
 Jess currently serves as the Senior Data Analyst for the Rhode Island Department of State.
 She has a MPP from Brown University and a BA in Public and Community Service Studies from Providence College.
 She also currently serves on the Board of the Providence Housing Authority and enjoys a variety of hobbies- you can find her hiking or enjoying a new-to-her brewery most weekends.

-I like connecting ideas and people through location.
-Using modern technology to improve cooperation and solve real world problems is a worthy task and it is one of my goals to improve and refine processes.
-Nothing is perfect, and so constant progress is itself a goal that motivates me to help folks find ways to impact their organizations.
-I have been in the geospatial field for many years, starting with environmental focused areas of forestry and agriculture and then on to imagery and finally business focused geoanalytics.
+Matt Deal likes connecting ideas and people through location.
+Using modern technology to improve cooperation and solve real world problems is a worthy task and it is one of his goals to improve and refine processes.
+Nothing is perfect, and so constant progress is itself a goal that motivates him to help folks find ways to impact their organizations.
+Matt has been in the geospatial field for many years, starting with environmental focused areas of forestry and agriculture and then on to imagery and finally business focused geoanalytics.